Skip to main content

 Pediatrics PSTP

-The McGaw Medical Center of Northwestern University pediatric residency program at Ann & Robert H. Lurie Children's Hospital of Chicago wants to recruit residents with MD-PhD degrees or otherwise have unique experiences that indicate a strong commitment to a career in research.
-The Physician-Scientist Training Program (PSTP) experience is designed to facilitate the development of accepted candidates into academic clinician-investigators.
+The McGaw Medical Center of Northwestern University pediatric residency program at Ann & Robert H. Lurie Children's Hospital of Chicago recruits residents with MD-PhD degrees or who have otherwise unique experiences that indicate a strong commitment to a career in research.
+The Pediatrics Physician-Scientist Training Program (PSTP) experience is designed to facilitate the development of academic physician-scientists through a blend of experiential learning, didactic sessions and invited speakers.

 Program Details